TexasInstruments/edgeai-tensorlab/README.md

 PointPillars has been trained and validated with egdgeai-mmdetection3d.
 Data preparation, training and testing of PointPillars can be found in [PointPillars](./projects/PointPillars/README.md).

+## BEVDet

+BEVDet has been trained and validated with egdgeai-mmdetection3d.
+Data preparation, training and testing of BEVDet can be found in [BEVDet](./projects/BEVDet/README.md).

+## BEVFormer

+BEVFormer has been trained and validated with egdgeai-mmdetection3d.
+Data preparation, training and testing of BEVFormer can be found in [BEVFormer](./projects/BEVFormer/README.md).

+## PETR / PETRv2

+PETR and PETRv2 have been trained and validated with egdgeai-mmdetection3d.
+Data preparation, training and testing of them can be found in [PETR/PETRv2](./projects/PETR/README.md).

 <hr>

 ## Advanced documentation